Skip to content

 Northwest (ZIP 78410) sits within the Corpus Christi TX service area.
 Northwest quadrant of Corpus Christi.
 Mixed older subdivisions and 1990s-plus builds.
 Expansive clay soil with seasonal moisture swings.

 Wider service area with longer drive times for providers based southside.
-Plan for additional travel time on emergency dispatch.
+Plan for additional travel time on emergency calls.

 For landscaping & hardscape, the service area covers roughly 45 miles from central Corpus Christi.